quenginedev/dexwin-todo/readme.md

    npm install
    ```

-2. Start the server:
+2. Start both app and server:

    ```bash
    npm run dev
    ```

-The application will be available at `http://localhost:5173`
+- The application will be available at `http://localhost:5173`
-The server will run on `http://localhost:5001`
+- The server will run on `http://localhost:5001`

 ## API Endpoints